Physical models of catalysis

 Reference: M. Muñoz Basagoiti, O. Rivoire.
 Z. Zeravcic (2023).
 Computational design of a minimal catalyst using colloidal particles with programmable interactions.

-On the role of flexibility in catalysis
+On the role of conformational changes in catalysis

 Our previous models involved rigid catalysts, but many enzymes are known to undergo conformational changes during catalysis.
 However, the role that flexibility plays in catalysis is highly controversial.
 To clarify this issue, we demonstrate with a solvable model how flexibility can play a key role.
 Although highly simplified and limited to a particular reaction, our model has several features that distinguish enzymes from other known catalysts.